-Medicare Supplement plans, commonly called Medigap plans, are optional packages you can tack onto your Original Medicare for benefits not included in Part A and Part B.
+Medicare Supplement plans, called Medigap plans, are optional packages you can tack onto your Original Medicare for benefits not included in Part A and B.

-There are 12 different Oregon Medicare Supplement plans available, each coded by a letter or series of letters and with a unique price and coverage benefits.
+There are ten different Oregon Medicare Supplement plans, each coded by a letter or series of letters and with a unique price and coverage benefits.

 Though private insurance companies issue Medigap plans, the federal government standardizes each policy so that every plan’s benefits are the same regardless of carrier or location.

 There are 158,188 Oregon residents enrolled in an Oregon Medicare Supplement plan.
 Those 158,000+ beneficiaries mean that 30.6% of Oregon’s fee-for-service Medicare users also have a Medigap plan.

 Though that 30.6% rate isn’t as high as Nebraska or Iowa, the only two states with a Medigap enrollment rate above 55%, it’s still higher than neighboring states like California and Nevada.

 What Are the Popular Medigap Plans in Oregon?

 Plan F is the most enrolled-in Oregon Medicare Supplement plan, which is the case across most of the country.
 Over 100,000 of the 158,188 Medigap beneficiaries in Oregon have Plan F, making it the only Medigap option in the state, with over 100,000 enrollees at 100,011.